Personal injury claim document disintegrating into red revenue loss data streams in a dark law office, representing intake script failures

 The empathy gap in PI intake is structural, not personal.
 Your intake coordinator is not cold by nature.
 They are following a qualification script designed to extract legal data efficiently.
 Efficiency is the wrong objective in a PI first call.

-The objective of a PI intake call is not to determine case viability in under three minutes.
+The objective of a PI intake call is not to make a legal judgment in under three minutes.
 It is to make the caller feel, in the first 90 seconds, that they have found someone who understands the gravity of what happened to them and is going to protect their interests competently.

 When that emotional connection is established, the legal qualification follows naturally.
 The caller volunteers critical information about injuries, witnesses, and circumstances because they trust the person on the other end.
 When the connection is absent, callers answer guardedly, often minimizing details they consider embarrassing or complicated - and those details are the ones that determine case value.